Gemmy Spirit Ball Repair

 Now replace the fabric, and insert the head back into the ball, making sure that when placed down that the seam of the ball is in line with the front of the head.

 Rotate the ball clockwise and you should be able to see the head completely again.
-Tighten that screw back up and fire that decoration back up.
+Tighten that screw back up and fire your Gemmy Spirit Ball back up.